-6.2.
-PRODUCT RESPONSIBILITY
+6.2 PRODUCT RESPONSIBILITY

-We are committed to providing services of top quality to our tenants and users of properties under our management.
+We are committed to providing services of top quality to our tenants and other users of our properties.
 In particular, we strive to ensure our properties are free from any preventable hazards.

-It is our commitment to comply with all laws and regulations relating to health and safety, advertising, labelling and, privacy matters relating to products and services provided, which include and not limited to:
+It is our commitment to comply with all laws and regulations relating to health and safety, advertising, labelling and, privacy matters relating to products and services provided, which include and not limited to the Personal Data (Privacy) Ordinance (Cap.
+486 of the Laws of Hong Kong).
+During the Reporting Period, no cases of non-compliance with any of such laws and regulations were noted.